S0RC3RER/FFMpeg_Audio_Image_Joiner/README.md

 This Python program allows you to combine an image file with one or more audio files and create MP4 video files.
 The program provides a graphical user interface (GUI) built using PyQt6.

+## Backstory

+I wrote this program to assist an elderly relative who has a large store of audio files and wanted to share them with others.
+Since YouTube does not allow audio files and MP4 files that don't have video data (i.e a black screen), I created this application to make the process of creating compliant MP4's easy.

 ## Features

 - Select an image file to be combined with the audio files.